 To this day, Kochab and Pherkad are still known as the Guardians of the Pole.

-Astronomers know that the stars are not truly fixed on a great big stellar sphere.
-The star patterns that we see today will slowly but surely drift apart over the long course of time.
+How the Big Dipper’s star are moving in space.
+Astronomers sometimes speak of the fixed stars, but they know that the stars are not truly fixed.
+They move in space.
+Thus the star patterns that we see today will slowly but surely drift apart over the long course of time.

 But even 25,000 years from now, the Big Dipper pattern will look nearly the same as its does today.
 Astronomers have found that the stars of the Big Dipper (excepting the pointer star, Dubhe, and the handle star, Alkaid) belong to an association of stars known as the Ursa Major Moving Cluster.
 These stars, loosely bound by gravity, drift in the same direction in space.

-In 100,000 years, this pattern of Big Dipper stars (minus Dubhe and Alkaid) will appear much like it does today!
+In 100,000 years, this pattern of Big Dipper stars (minus Dubhe and Alkaid) will appear much as it does today!
 But there will be some differences, as illustrated in the drawing below:

 Bottom line: Watch for the Big and Little Dipper asterisms in the northern sky!